triggr/magic-mirror/README.md

 * Register for a [Dark Sky Forecast API account](https://developer.forecast.io/register)

-* Copy the API key at the bottom to the `FORECASTIO_KEY` value in the config file.
+* Copy the API key at the bottom to the `DARKSKY_KEY` value in the config file.

 ### Google Calendar